Yamato-Security/hayabusa/README-English.md

 ## Detection rule tuning
 Like firewalls and IDSes, any signature-based tool will require some tuning to fit your environment so you may need to permanently or temporarily exclude certain rules.

-You can add a rule ID (Example: 4fe151c2-ecf9-4fae-95ae-b88ec9c2fca6) to `config/exclude-rules.txt` in order to ignore any rule you do not need.
+You can add a rule ID (Example: `4fe151c2-ecf9-4fae-95ae-b88ec9c2fca6`) to `config/exclude-rules.txt` in order to ignore any rule that you do not need or cannot be used.

-You can also add a rule ID to `config/noisy-rules.txt` in order to ignore the rule by default but still be able to use the rule with the `-n` or `--show-noisyalerts` option.
+You can also add a rule ID to `config/noisy-rules.txt` in order to ignore the rule by default but still be able to use the rule with the `-n` or `--enable-noisy-rules` option.

 # Other Windows event log analyzers and related projects
 There is no "one tool to rule them all" and we have found that each has its own merits so we recommend checking out these other great tools and projects and seeing which ones you like.